Chart Color Schemes

 Health outcomes in Noble Park North are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Noble Park North shows below-average health outcomes, with common conditions slightly more prevalent across both younger and older age groups compared to average.
-Private health cover is extremely low at approximately 47% of the total population (~3573 people), significantly lower than the national average of 55.3%.
+Noble Park North shows lower-than-average health outcomes, with common conditions more prevalent across both younger and older age groups.
+Private health cover stands at approximately 47%, lower than the national average of 55.7%.

 Frequently Asked Questions - Health